rotshidzw/Metrics-webapp/README.md

 # metrics webapp

-the trading app that displays data  with  the active trading stocks
+the trading app that displays data  with  the active trading stock provides one of the most accurate data available on the market.
+  Data is coming right from SEC filings after being serialized by https://site.financialmodelingprep.com/developer.

 ## Built With